larryknaebelobsidian/kingdom/Proposition 177. This doctrine of the Kingdom  will not be received, in faith, by the Church as a body..md

 >The faithlessness of the Church—manifested by a disregard to the speedy Advent, by a lack of interest in, and a positive dislike to, the subject, by an unwarranted substitution of other things (as e.g. death, providence, etc.) in place of the appearing of Jesus Christ, by the interposition of a long definite period between us and the Advent, by decrying the position of watching, study of these things, etc., in others clearly springs from *a total misconception of the nature of the Kingdom* that David’s Son shall establish here on the earth.
 Engrafting a mystical or spiritualistic interpretation, in place of the grammatical, upon the Scriptures; rejecting the belief of pious Jews and of the early Church as erroneous and unworthy of the enlightenment of this age—a Kingdom is set up which being in existence, of course, does not require the faith once *the distinguishing feature and characteristic* of the saints.
 >p.
 217-218 Vol. 3 Prop.
 177 Obs.
 1
 ### Cause for unbelief - Man's nature to rely on authorities outside the Bible
-Obs.
+p.
+225-226 Vol. 3 Prop.
+177 Obs.
 5
 ### Eminent piety, goodness substituted for knowledge
 Obs.
 6

->we also urge others to accept of this doctrine, because by so doing they increase their own appreciation of God’s truth, confirm their hope in covenant promises, open the Scriptures to a better understanding, give due prominency to the Sec.
-Advent, encourage themselves to cultivate the Christian graces to secure an inheritance in the Kingdom, accept it as a motive to
+>... we also urge others to accept of this doctrine, because by so doing they increase their own appreciation of God’s truth, confirm their hope in covenant promises, open the Scriptures to a better understanding, give due prominency to the Sec.
+Advent, encourage themselves to cultivate the Christian graces to secure an inheritance in the Kingdom, accept it as a motive to patience, mortification, comfort, etc., and place themselves in the commanded position of servants looking, watching, praying, loving, desiring the appearing of the King and Kingdom.
 >p.
 227-228 Vol. 3 Prop.
 177 Obs.
 6

 >Men tell us that it is not “*the Gospel*,” and that it ought not to be preached *from the pulpit*.
 Such forget that the Gospel is “*the Gospel of the Kingdom*;” that the early preachers as Philip “*preached the things concerning the Kingdom*;” and that all the Apostles *proclaimed the same*, so that the greatest of them (Paul) said: “*I have gone preaching the Kingdom of God*.”
 To leave out the Kingdom and substitute the means for obtaining the Kingdom for the Kingdom itself, is *only a small part of “the Gospel*.”